Belarus to release all detained protesters: Interior Ministry | DW | 14.08.2020

 "We will release everyone by 6:00 am," Deputy Interior Minister Alexander Barsukov told reporters in Minsk early on Friday.

-Earlier in the evening, the interior minister also issued an apology to bystanders who were injured during the crackdown — a move that comes after intense pressure from the European Union.
+On Thursday evening, the Interior Ministry issued an apology to bystanders who were injured during the crackdown — a move that comes after intense pressure from the European Union.

 Interior Minister Yuri Karayev on state television apologized for the arrests, adding that police operations against mass protests resulted in accidental arrests.
 "As commander, I would like to take responsibility and apologize honestly to these people in a humane way," he said.